Of all the different leadership styles my personal favorite is the style referred to as situational leadership.

 Some challenges in the business world demand feedback from those that are part of the entire team so that you have buy in and more importantly everyone understands the impact and commitment necessary to be successful.
 An example of a situation where this might work very well is when a business is trying to decide if they should expand into a different or more complex area of their industry.
 This may be a time to bring all the team together to consider all the positives and negatives impacts that could occur.
 In this type of situation the leader has made a decision to consider the possibilities and involves their team in that process.
 After everything has been considered the leader makes a decision.

 When considering the different leadership styles and in particular this one, situational leadership, it is important to understand that being flexible is the key to success.
 Sometimes being too rigid or predictable can work against you as a leader.
 An example of this is Daniel being cast into the lion’s den by King Darius.
 King Darius truly liked Daniel very much and had nothing but respect for him.
 However, because the King liked him it meant many of the others under the King’s rule hated Daniel and wanted to see him dead.
 As a result they tricked the King into making a law that couldn’t be changed and resulted in Daniel being thrown into the lion’s den.
 Don’t let the power of being a leader destroys your ability to lead!
 An example of this might be that you take severe and swift action on someone you don’t care much for because they broke a policy; however, when that same policy is broken by someone that is valuable to the company you try to back track.
 Think through all the possibilities before taking the original action.
 That’s situational leadership.

-Thank you for reviewing this information on different leadership styles - Return Page
+Thank you and may God bless you for reviewing this article on different leadership styles!